Air rights: Railroads and air rights

 Railroads were the first companies to realize the potential of making money from their air rights.
 A good example of this is Grand Central Terminal in New York City, where William J. Wilgus, chief engineer of the New York Central and Hudson River Railroad, devised a plan to earn profit from air rights.
 At first, the railroad simply constructed a platform above the rail yards to allow for the construction of buildings overhead.
 By 1954, the railroad began to realize it could sell more air rights and Grand Central Terminal was proposed to be replaced by a 50-story tower.
 This is how the MetLife Building came to be built next to the station, after public protest regarding the demolition of Grand Central Terminal.
-This approach has been used in Chicago since the construction of the Prudential Building in 1955 above active railroad tracks of the Illinois Central Railroad.
+This approach has been used in Chicago since the construction of what is now Riverside Plaza in 1929, as well as Prudential Building in 1955 above active railroad tracks of the Illinois Central Railroad.
 In 2017, to the west of the Chicago River, River Point and 150 North Riverside were built above tracks leading to the Amtrak station.

 Building on platforms over railroad tracks is still potentially very profitable.
 In the mid-2000s, New York's Metropolitan Transportation Authority (MTA) attempted to sell air rights to the New York Jets so that they could build the West Side Stadium over Manhattan's West Side Yard, near Penn Station, as part of the Hudson Yards Redevelopment.
 The Hudson Yards mega-development was eventually built over the rail yard.
 In Brooklyn, the Barclays Center and Pacific Park have been constructed over Atlantic Yards.